 The choice of the setting of 1984 is not accidental: like Orwell, but reversing the future with the past, McDaniel writes about a dystopian era that dangerously resembles the present day.
 Thick, shiny, sticky, and sour like cranberry juice, The summer that melted everything possesses a sense of predestination and disaster that goes hand in hand with the lyricism of writing.
 It’s the end of May when Sal, a 13-year-old boy who claims to be the devil, comes to Breathed.

 Autopsy Bliss, a lawyer and the father of Fielding, the narrator, has invited him.
-If, on the one hand, the Bliss family welcomes the boy believing he’s a runaway, the Breathed community begins to think that the devil has really arrived in town, and blame Sal for a series of mournful events.
-The summer sees the arrival of a smothering heatwave, as through the voice of Fielding and an alternating past and present, McDaniel builds a climax that’s heavy with sorrow.
+If, on the one hand, the Bliss family welcomes the boy believing he’s a runaway, the Breathed community begins to think that the devil has really arrived in town and blames Sal for a series of tragic events.
+The summer sees the arrival of a smothering heatwave as, through the voice of Fielding and an alternating past and present, McDaniel builds a climax that’s heavy with sorrow.
 Autopsy Bliss’s desire to see this for himself – the same one that has made him invite the devil to Breathed – will be kept going until the end.

 When evil comes with a neighbor

 McDaniel alternates the classic atmosphere of Harper Lee’s To Kill A Mockingbird with the darker one of a Shirley Jackson novel.